janetjoywilson/janetjoywilson.github.io/_posts/2016-07-16-why-books-and-bicycles.md

 I was about eight or nine when I started taking tap dance lessons.
 First in a hall then in someone's kitchen and finally in Dunnville at the Sharon House School of Dance.
 The studio was in the basement of their house and I spent many hours learning choreography to group and solo dances and later teaching three year olds how to balance while doing a shuffle ball change.
 The reason I share this bit of history is that dancing opened up a new world for me that was far from the farm.
 Kind of like what novels did for me later on.
 I remember a teacher reading out loud The Hobbit to our class.
 The story and the experience was extraordinary but that particular farm school didn't have a school library.

 At this point in time, I have to be honest with you dear reader.
-I changed schools in Grade Six because I had been bullied in our small town school.
+I changed schools in grade six because I had been bullied in our small town school.
 I kept quiet about it to my parents.
 Later I blocked out the memory.
-I only discovered this locked room when I was involved in a writing workshop at the age of 27 while use _Writing Down the Bones_ by [Natalie Goldberg](http://nataliegoldberg.com/about/).
-The stream of consciousness exercise starting with "I don't remember..." which triggerd remembering that year of my life!
+I only discovered this locked memory when I participated in a writing workshop at the age of 27.
+We used _Writing Down the Bones_ by [Natalie Goldberg](http://nataliegoldberg.com/about/) and it was my first experience with writing a stream of consciousness.
+This particular exercise started with "I don't remember..." which triggered remembering that year of my life!
 Maybe I should be in therapy!!!

 Anyway, in my new school, my teacher, Mrs. Spears, took us to the library once a week and it was there that I would gather up five to six novels and inhale them throughout the week until I could choose six more!
 I was so hungry for stories.
 What author or book do I remember from that time?
 It was the 1970 novel by [Judy Blume](http://www.judyblume.com/) called _Are You There God?
 It's me, Margaret_, she spoke to me!
 I listened.